Samuel-Oliveira-saturno/energy-fraud-detector/README.md

 how data science models can be transformed into **practical tools** for utilities, research institutes, and regulatory environments.

+> ⚠️ This system is intended as a **decision support tool**, not an automated fraud accusation mechanism.

 ---

-## 🎯 Project Objective
+## 🎯 Project Objectives

 - Identify anomalous consumption patterns associated with energy fraud
 - Support inspection teams by prioritizing high-risk consumers
 - Provide explainable, auditable, and scalable fraud risk indicators

-> ⚠️ This system is intended as a **decision support tool**, not an automated fraud accusation mechanism.

 ---